 The glassblowing technique was first used around the first century BCE, and deals with the inflation of molten glass into a bubble by using a blowpipe.
 Throughout time, this process was further developed into two main techniques: mold blowing and free blowing.
-In 2020 the production volume of glass bottles and containers amounted to nearly 690 billion units worldwide.
+In 2023 the production volume of glass bottles and containers amounted to an estimated 743 billion units worldwide.
 Due to the extremely high temperatures required to produce glass, glass manufacturing overall has a high carbon footprint.
 In 2022, the global carbon dioxide emissions from glass manufacturing amounted to 95 million metric tons.

 Glass industry growth

 The glass industry is continuously growing.
 The global market value of glass bottles and containers is forecast to grow to 96.4 billion U.S. dollars in 2029, while the market volume is forecast to grow to over 916 billion units by the following year.
 As an infinitely recyclable, reusable, and more sustainable alternative to plastic packaging, glass is regaining some of its popularity in the packaging world, especially as many countries have placed bans and limitations on plastic packaging in recent years.
 Indeed, the market value of the glass packaging industry worldwide is expected to grow from 55.5 billion U.S. dollars in 2022 to 88.3 billion U.S. dollars in 2032.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.